Mavenclad: 7 things you should know

-- Do not use in pregnant women or in women or men of childbearing potential who refuse to use effective contraception because Mavenclad may cause fetal harm.
+- Do not use it in pregnant women or in women or men of childbearing potential who refuse to use effective contraception because Mavenclad may cause fetal harm.
 Effective contraception should be continued for at least 6 months after the last dose of Mavenclad.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 4. Bottom Line

 Mavenclad may be given to people with relapsing forms of MS who have had an inadequate response to, or who are unable to tolerate other medications for MS that have a more favorable safety profile.
 Mavenclad reduces the number of relapses and progression of disability of MS. People should be screened for cancer, HIV, hepatitis B and C, and TB; and pregnancy should be excluded and adequate contraception started before treatment begins.